Two Reasons Chargebacks are on the Rise

 The changes were designed to make it easier for merchants to process and refute dispute claims, and they couldn’t have come at a better time.
 According to a recent report by Experian, 55% of global businesses say they’ve seen a significant jump in the number of chargeback claims over the last 12 months.

 But why is this the case?
-What’s changed and what can merchants do to minimize the risk?
+What’s changed and what can merchants do to minimise the risk?

 Reason 1: The Rise of Banking Apps